-- Provide additional funding to the county Youth Bureau to support out-of-school programs that provide mental health support and enhance social-emotional development for youth, building upon the support they receive in schools - Allocate funds to WCA to coordinate efforts to improve the mental wellness of school age children in collaboration with county departments, schools, and community based providers. - Continue roundtable discussions on children's mental health to collect and analyze data and to find workable solutions to support the full continuum of care needed.
+- Allocate funds to WCA to coordinate efforts to improve the mental wellness of school age children in collaboration with county departments, schools, and community based providers. - Continue roundtable discussions on children's mental health to collect and analyze data and to find workable solutions to support the full continuum of care needed. - Provide additional funding to the Youth Bureau to support out-of-school programs that provide mental health support and enhance social-emotional development for youth, building upon the support they receive in schools

-Child Poverty
+Child Poverty -

-- Provide funding to the relevant county departments that provide poverty-fighting services related to housing, food, and clothing insecurities, and ensure easier access to those services by informing parents of their eligibility. - Refer to WCA's Poverty Pulse Fact Sheet for current data. - Support the state's Child Poverty Reduction Advisory Council (CPRAC) recommendations
+• Provide funding to the relevant county departments that provide poverty-fighting services related to housing, food, and clothing insecurities, and ensure easier access to those services by informing parents of their eligibility.